Ethiopian News & Opinion Journal

 By Martiga Lohn, and Fred Frommer, Associated Press

-One Response to “Ethiopians prepare to confront Woyanne official in Minneapolis”
+One thought on “Ethiopians prepare to confront Woyanne official in Minneapolis”

 woyane employs this method over and over in every ethnic group.
 They pick a few individuals and use them to oppress the masses.
 All repressive governments use this tactic.